 Cognitive Therapy to Improve Sleeping Habits

 One of the best things that you can do to improve your sleeping habits is to visit a psychologist or sleep specialist for Cognitive Behavioral Therapy.
-These treatments don’t involve medicine, they simply encourage mindfulness and self-awareness in order to encourage better sleeping habits.
+These treatments don’t involve medicine; they encourage mindfulness and self-awareness to promote better sleeping habits.
 This sort of treatment often involves tools such as sleep journals, which help you become more aware of your sleeping habits, and what may be preventing you from getting the rest that you need.

 By becoming aware of how you sleep, you can take steps to enhance your sleep, through mindful changes.
-These therapy sessions have a large body of evidence behind them, and are actually considered the most successful method to alter and improve sleeping habits.
+These therapy sessions have a large body of evidence behind them and are considered the most successful method to alter and improve sleeping habits.

 Meditation for Improved Sleeping Habits

 Men and women that engage in meditation regularly report improved sleeping habits and relief from daytime fatigue.
-Just ten minutes of meditation, combined with deep breathing, has been shown to radically change sleep quality for many patients.
+Just ten minutes of meditation, combined with deep breathing, has been shown to change sleep quality for many patients radically.

 Progressive Muscle Relaxation for Better Sleep

-Progressive Muscle Relaxation is a strategy that was first invented around 100 years ago, but has stood the test of time and remains an effective way to physically relax.
-With this technique, you flex muscle groups throughout the body just before relaxing them, moving from your extremities, inward.
+Progressive Muscle Relaxation is a strategy that was first invented around 100 years ago but has stood the test of time and remains an effective way to relax physically.
+With this technique, you flex muscle groups throughout the body just before resting them, moving from your extremities, inward.
 This is almost a form of self-massage, where you train your muscles to relax, which improves function, enhances circulation, and promotes better sleep and psychological relief.
 Clinical scientific research has shown that this treatment helps people sleep better and it also tends to increase energy.

 Physical Exercise for Better Sleep